thecluff/GullleBelle/README.md

 Click on `join us` on the website and fill in the form to sign up.
 The default values will be given to each account.
 ### Transaction history
-Recent activities can be edited by editing the json files corresponding with the username in `/assets/users/`.
+Recent activities can be edited by editing the JSON files corresponding with the username in `/assets/users/`.
 ### Painful load
 Moved to [Painful_Load](https://github.com/lahrence/Painful-Load).
 ### Search_Spoof